 Overweight older cats may be more prone to diabetes, especially males.
 Signs of diabetes include an increase in both thirst and urination.
 Cats will often lose weight even though they’re usually eating more.

 A blood and urine test can help pinpoint the problem.
 Treatment usually includes a special diet and insulin injections.
 If caught early and treated aggressively, some cats can go into remission and may no longer need insulin.

 Have you noticed that your cat avoids using the stairs or no longer leaps up onto your bed?
-It’s quite possible that he has achy joints associated with arthritis.
+It’s quite possible that your cat has achy joints associated with arthritis.

 If your senior cat is overweight, shedding a few pounds can help put less stress on joints and relieve much of the pain.
 Your veterinarian may also recommend supplements that may help.
 Consider adding litter boxes with lower sides that are easier to step over, on every floor.
 By placing ramps or carpeted pet steps, you can make it easier for your cat to climb onto the couch with you for a little snuggle time.